-Operation Process and Results Additional Information CREATE INDEX When successful, an index is added to X\$Index only.
-Nothing See IN IN DICTIONARY is inserted into the data file.
-DICTIONARY The data file is examined to determine what index numbers are available. • If the data file has no defined indexes, the index inserted into X\$Index is numbered 0. • If the data file has one or more defined indexes , the database engine checks to see if there is one that is not already defined in X\$Index with column and index attributes that match the index to be added.
+Operation Process and Results Additional Information CREATE INDEX IN DICTIONARY When successful, an index is added to X\$Index only.
+Nothing is inserted into the data file.
+See IN DICTIONARY The data file is examined to determine what index numbers are available. • If the data file has no defined indexes, the index inserted into X\$Index is numbered 0. • If the data file has one or more defined indexes , the database engine checks to see if there is one that is not already defined in X\$Index with column and index attributes that match the index to be added.
 If a match is found, this index number is used when the index is added to X\$Index.
 If no match is found, the index number used is <the data="" file="" index-number="" largest=""></the> + 1.
 An index in X\$Index without a matching key in the data file is referred to as a phantom index and is not used by the database engine.
 CREATE INDEX USING index-number When successful, an index with the specified index-number is added to both the data file and X\$Index.
 See USING If the index-number is already in use in either the data file or X\$Index, an error is returned.
-CREATE INDEX USING index-number IN DICTIONARY When successful, an index with the specified index-number is added to X\$Index only.
+CREATE INDEX USING index-number IN DICTIONARY USING added to X\$Index only.
 Nothing is inserted into the data file.
-If the specified index-number exists in the data file and not in See IN DICTIONARY X\$Index, and the column and index attributes match the index to be added, the index with the specified index-number is added to X\$Index.
+X\$Index, and the column and index attributes match the index to be added, the index with the specified index-number is added to X\$Index.
 Otherwise, an error is returned.